narengan/cis/how-to.md

 ## Using the Overview screen

 Using  the Overview screen, you can see the status of all your selections.
 Each setting links to the section of the user interface where the setting is configured.
 To modify any selection you can navigate by clicking the link for the setting.
-For example, to change the load balancer configuration or add a new load balancer, click on the 'Load Balancer' field.
+For example, to change the load balancer configuration or add a new load balancer, click on the `Load Balancer` field.

 On the Overview screen, you may see that your domain name configuration is in **Pending** status, or in **Active** status as shown in the following figure.